Werner1201/hybrid-compact-red-kde-friend/readme.md

-## Hybrid Compact is a Conky theme that combines modern and classic style.
+## Hybrid Compact Red is a Conky theme that combines modern and classic style.

 ### Screenshot
 ![Conky Image](/screenshots/screenshot.png)